-Service income, amounting to P28.28 million and P268.99 million for the three-month periods ended March 31, 2020 and 2019, respectively, pertain to revenues earned from mobile consumer products and services, enterprise services and knowledge process outsourcing rendered by the Group to its major customer, GTI, and other telecommunication companies.
-Revenue from these segments are recognized at a point in time, except for revenues from Custom Development included under mobile enterprise services which are recognized over time.
+Service income, amounting to P28.71 million and P28.28 million for the three-month periods ended March 31, 2021 and 2020, respectively, pertain to revenues earned from mobile consumer products and services, enterprise services and knowledge process outsourcing rendered by the Group to its customers.
+Revenue from these segments are recognized at a point in time, except for revenues from Custom Development included under enterprise services which are recognized over time.